exercism/elm/concepts/time/about.md

 ## Time Zones

 In our day-to-day lives, we humans usually don't read `Posix` and instead prefer local time, which depends on our location on Earth, and local daylight-saving rules.
-In Elm, this information is encoded in the opaque type `Zone`, usually provided by a browser.
+In Elm, this information is encoded in the opaque type `Zone`, usually provided by the browser.

 There is a special `Zone` that is always accessible: